Our mission, principles, and terms

 Any artist who respects the listener will acknowledge that getting heard is a de facto competition.
 Those who say otherwise are being disingenuous.
 They still want to compete— just on terms more favorable to them and less obvious to others: being skilled at social media, having industry connections or a trust fund, and so on.

 This is why every movement started by minorities is highly competitive: Disadvantage forces you to engage with the actual reality, not some cozy fantasy in your head.
 And so the Bobtail Yearlings compete, just like rappers do.
-It’s realistic, not ruthless, and we have the highest respect for any artist with ambitions like ours.
+It’s realistic, not ruthless, and we have the highest respect for others with ambitions like ours.

 Interdependence

 To avoid sharing their earnings, indie artists spend time and energy on business matters that could be handled by partners instead.
 And some take this a step further, by creating without collaboration.
-But what competitive edge could a solo artist working part-time possibly have, to make them the best in the world?
+But what competitive edge could a solo artist working part-time on their art possibly have, to make them the best in the world?

 And so the Bobtail Yearlings will readily work with business partners, allowing us to focus solely on our craft.
 We’ll also periodically bring in new bandmates to be equal collaborators, allowing us to create works greater than the sum of our parts.